musienkoyuriy/react-slides/README.md

 # react-slides
 The simple UI component for making presentation.
-Based on ReactJS library.
+Based on ReactJS library and Webpack module bundler.